vitessio/website/content/en/docs/16.0/user-guides/migration/move-tables.md

 ## Monitoring Progress (Optional)

 In this example there are only a few rows in the tables, so the `MoveTables` operation only takes seconds.
 If the tables were large, however, you may need to monitor the progress of the operation.
-You can get a basic summary of the progress using the [`Progress`](../../../reference/vreplication/movetables/#progress) subcommand:
+You can get a basic summary of the progress using the [`Progress`](../../../reference/vreplication/movetables/#progress) action:

 ```bash
 $ vtctlclient MoveTables -- Progress customer.commerce2customer